swapnita1205/Healthcare-Provider-Record-Linkage/report/TECHNICAL_REPORT.md

 1. **No parallelism between independent steps.** The EDA and blocking steps are largely independent — EDA reads from the provider tables but does not affect blocking inputs.
 They could be run concurrently.
 2. **No incremental processing.** If providers_c is updated with 50,000 new records, the current pipeline re-runs the full blocking and feature computation from scratch.
 An incremental mode that identifies new/changed records and only recomputes affected pairs would significantly reduce runtime for operational deployments.

-### 5.6 Dynamic Model Adaptation

-Scenario 5 in the test suite addresses the case where the model encounters concept drift: a systematic shift in the data distribution over time (providers migrate between states, name formatting norms change, new data sources are onboarded with different cleaning conventions).

-The `PageHinkleyDetector` implemented in the test suite detects upward shifts in the model's error rate using a one-sided cumulative sum test.
-When drift is detected, the adaptation loop triggers model retraining on the most recent batch of data.

-Key parameters:
-- `delta = 0.005`: the minimum shift magnitude considered meaningful (avoids false alarms from noise)
-- `lambda_ = 0.05`: the detection threshold (higher = slower to trigger, fewer false positives)

-For production deployment, the adaptation loop should be connected to the live matching stream, with drift detection running on a rolling window of recent match decisions and human-verified outcomes.

 ## 6. Testing Infrastructure

 The test suite covers all five operational scenarios through a combination of unit and integration tests.